 Termas De Polques (an opportunity to warm up shows up in the morning of the 3rd day)

-I accrue points by applying for credit cards and then booking my flights way in advance so I’m guaranteed to obtain a reward seat on the plane.
+I accrue points by applying for credit cards and then booking my flights way in advance, so I’m guaranteed to obtain a reward seat on the plane.

-If you are flying, it is best to book your flights as soon as you have a definite time frame in mind.
-Booked my flights with Amaszonas Airlines about 6-7 months out because I went to Bolivia during their busy Christmas holiday.
+I booked my flights with Amaszonas Airlines about 6-7 months before my trip because I went to Bolivia during their busy Christmas holiday.

-Taking the train or public bus should be a bit easier as there are multiple daily options but it is advisable to pre-book at least a day or two in advance especially during high season.
+Taking the train or public bus should be a bit easier as there are multiple daily options, but it is advisable to pre-book at least a day or two in advance, especially during high season.

 Amaszonas (5 Essential Tips you need to know before your trip to Salar De Uyuni)

-Spending a night in an ice hotel is also possible although substantially more costly.
+Spending a night in an ice hotel is also possible, although substantially more costly.
 This is an option if you are joining a private tour.

 • Handwarmers